 Over time, a person can become dependent on depressants, and experience painful — and sometimes dangerous — withdrawal upon stopping.
 Overdosing can lead to slowed or stopped breathing, and coma, brain damage, or even death can result.
 Mixing depressants or taking them with alcohol carries added risks.

 For the person addicted to depressants, medically assisted detox to reduce discomfort and make the process less dangerous, and paired with psychotherapies, may be the best option.
-We have taken the necessary precautions to minimize the risk of exposure and transmission of the Coronavirus to those in our treatment programs, allowing them to focus on their recovery.

 How Addiction Treatment Can Help